zimiegosmith/zimiegosmith.github.io/week10.md

 by: Zimiego Smith
 ---

-During the eighth week, my group and I made progress on our final report.
-We could also validate our model and compare our model with other machine-learning results.
-We were able to create our Elevator pitch for our project.
-I had the chance to learn more about neural networks specifically artificial and convolutional neural networks.
-Then I was able to improve my professional writing skills with the help of my mentor.
+During the tenth week, my group and I presented our final report.
+We were able to make so much progress and we all were happy with the accomplishments we made for this summer.
+We also presented a poster of our results at a symposium held at Morgan where we were also very happy about the questions we were asked.
+This summer program was great and I was able to network with people who I will keep in contact with in the future.

 [Back](./)